 - The use of capitalization (e.g., title case vs. sentence case).

-- The use of punctuation (e.g., use of colons on labels).
+- The use of punctuation (e.g., consistent use/no use of colons on labels).

 - Error messages must appear in a consistent location and style.